 Sleeping in a 15th century chapel, receiving guests in one of the chateau’s suites with a view over the parklands and its one-hundred-year-old trees, the majestic boxwood-lined alleyways and the old stone ornamental pool with its fountain and organising functions in one of France’s most beautiful silkworm nurseries, the accommodation possibilities in this historic property are numerous.
 The site offers a timeless journey in a welcoming, authentic and serene setting.
 The fully restored chateau has first-class facilities.
-Several of the property’s features are in the process of being included on the French Supplementary Historic Monument List (before the end of 2020) with all the protection and fiscal advantages that this incurs.
+The property has been totally included on the French Supplementary Historic Monument List since the 1st June 2021, with all the protection and fiscal advantages that this incurs.

 |Land registry surface area||5 ha 59 a 86 ca|